-For this type of company, the formalities of registration are greatly reduced.
-Registration can be performed online and generally only requires specification of the name and address of the SPE, the founding partners, the initial capital and the articles of the articles of association.
+For this type of company there are Few registration formalities.
+Registration can be effected by electronic means and generally requires only an indication of the name and address of the SPE, the founders, the initial capital and the articles of association.

 European Economic Interest Grouping

-To create an EEIG, it is necessary to draw up a registration contract ; a notary is required at least for authentication of the signatures appended to the bottom of the private agreement required and for any assignments of property.
+To create an EEIG it is necessary to enter into a contract in writing; a notary is not required, except for the purposes of authentication of the signatures at to the bottom of the private agreement required and for any assignments of property.

-In addition to the establishing contract, other information, e.g. the number, date and place of registration in the Business Register, must be published in the official journal within 30 days of registration.
+In addition to the establishing contract, other information, such as the number, date and place of registration in the Business Register, must be published in the official journal within 30 days of registration.

 European Cooperative Society

-A European cooperative must be registered in the EU country in which its headquarters are based and may transfer its headquarters to another Member State without having to be dissolved and re-registered.
+A European Cooperative must be registered in the European Union Member State in which it has its head office and can transfer its office to another Member State without having to dissolve the SCE and create a new registration.